Frequently Asked Questions

 Curiosity, a drive to learn and a willingness to step beyond the bounds of your professional training are valued by our faculty.
 Ask yourself this: when you look up a topic in a reference book, how many other interesting topics do you read about before you get to that topic you initially were seeking?
 Are you the person everyone approaches with thorny questions they are unable to answer?
 Does it frustrate you to not have an answer—and do you then set out to find that answer?

-The therapeutic science doctoral program does require that applicants possess a master's degree, or have equivalent post-graduate training.
+The therapeutic science doctoral program does require that applicants possess a master's degree or have equivalent post-graduate training.
 Recognizing that not all applicants may meet this requirement, we have developed a series of strategies to help interested students transition toward meeting this criterion.
 If you fall into this category, please feel free to contact us to discuss possible options.

-What's it like at KU Medical Center and what resources are there for students?
+What is it like at KU Medical Center and what resources are there for students?

-How much does the program cost, and is financial aid available to graduate students?
+How much does the program cost and is financial aid available to graduate students?

 Tuition is determined by the university and Kansas Board of Regents and is subject to change at any time without notice.
 Tuition payment is due at the beginning of each semester.
-Visit our Tuition and Aid page for an overview and helpful links to offices and resources.
+Visit our tuition and aid page for an overview and helpful links to offices and resources.